 |‘Floral Street’ bag, £99, Radley. iPhone case, £30, Radley.
 Aperol spritz, my own|

-This Frugal City Guide was in collaboration with Radley, whose bags were so useful for travelling around (even my husband was impressed that I could store all my wares for once!) - and would make perfect Christmas gifts.
+This Frugal City Guide was in collaboration with Radley, whose bags were so useful for travelling around (even my husband was impressed that I could store all my wares for once!).